pcase/PurchaseSummary/README.md

 # PurchaseSummary
 React Native purchase summary app.
 Key elements:
--Pickup savings - uses a Modal to display a pickup message.
+Pickup savings uses a Modal to display a pickup message.
 Had to use a Close button, but ideally you should close the Modal by clicking outside of it.
--See item details - expands to show an item image and text.
+See item details expands to show an item image and text.
--Apply Promo Code - expands to show a promo code field.
+Apply Promo Code expands to show a promo code field.

 Known issues:
 1. The Pickup savings modal has a Close button.
 It should be closed by clicking outside of it.